Released: 23rd October 2000

 Thus, the backdrop to this single was a recipe for disaster.
 But the saving grace is that both Holler and Let Love Lead The Way were brilliant comeback tracks.
-There is no escaping the fact they both present a challenge within the Spice Girls canon and the one facing Let Love Lead The Way is this: it’s not their best ballad.
-How could it be when the group has songs like 2 Become 1 and Viva Forever in their back-catalogue?
-However, that’s often where any fair assessment of the track is abandoned, which does it a bit of a disservice because this is a great little ballad nonetheless, and features a phenomenal performance from the group – particularly Melanie C – that was quite unlike any they’d done before.
+There is no escaping the fact they both present a challenge within the Spice Girls canon, and the one facing Let Love Lead The Way is this: it’s not their best ballad.
+How could it be when the group has songs like 2 Become 1 and Viva Forever in their back catalogue?
+However, that’s often where any fair assessment of the track is abandoned, which does it a bit of a disservice because this is great, nonetheless, and features a phenomenal performance from the group – particularly Melanie C – that was quite unlike any they’d done before.